KhevanT/brains-brawns/README.md

 # brains-brawns
- Brains + Brawns Digital Combat Program
+ Python console-based build for Brains + Brawns Digital Combat Program used at DataMaze fest at Christ University in February 2023